Paranoid Android – One of the most used, unique, and admired custom ROM refuses to die!

 It couldn’t be a better time for Paranoid Android to rise back so that I and many other users get to relive their favorite custom ROM.
 The return of Paranoid Android has compelled me to stick to Nougat.

 One of the features that I have always admired is Pie Control and It has always been my favorite custom ROM feature.
-As much as I like to flash new ROMs in every few days or a week, PA has convinced me to stick and as far as the experience goes with the latest build, I am solid that I am sticking around for a lot longer.
+As much as I like to flash new ROMs every few days or a week, PA has convinced me to stick and as far as the experience goes with the latest build, I am solid that I am sticking around for a lot longer.

-The team has done a fantastic job in providing the near-stock and stable experience while maintaining its reputation for unique features.
+The team has done a fantastic job of providing the near-stock and stable experience while maintaining its reputation for unique features.
 I have absolutely blown my mind with how fluid and well-performing my 6P is now.
 Once you have it installed on your device you will know for yourself.